-The year 2020 emerged as a huge chance for ecommerce, unexpectedly.
-Ecommerce developed in the fastest speed over the past year.
-The holiday extended with a “stay-at-home” policy and offered retailers more predictability and greater flexibility in adjusting their ecommerce strategy.
+The year 2020 emerged as a huge chance for eCommerce, unexpectedly.
+Ecommerce developed at the fastest speed over the past year.
+The holiday extended with a “stay-at-home” policy and offered retailers more predictability and greater flexibility in adjusting their eCommerce strategy.

 Not only did we see record growth in online shopping, but also new shopping trends quickly emerged.
-New methods like “buy online, pick up in store; BOPIS)” or curbside pickup are now popular ways for shopping.
+New methods like “buy online, pick up in-store; BOPIS)” or curbside pickup is now popular ways for shopping.
 There’s no doubt that the pandemic significantly impacted when people buy, how people buy, and what they bought.

 - Extended holidays: previously, retailers would put their focuses only on Black Friday and Cyber Monday.
 But in 2020, customers not only shopped on these famous sales days but also on the period after the sales.
 For example, instead of increased sales over Thanksgiving weekend, there was also a rise before and after Thanksgiving.

 - New categories: with limited access to physical shopping, people are starting to buy more new categories.
-Since customers are buying almost everything online, an all-covered product category can be very attractive.
+Since customers are buying almost everything online, and all-covered product category can be very attractive.

 More Chinese players in the field

 Under the virus conditions, opening an online store might be the best way to save sales.
-As the largest online retailer in the world, Amazon is the first choice for most of the businesses who want to get on the strategy of ecommerce.
+As the largest online retailer in the world, Amazon is the first choice for most businesses who want to get on the strategy of eCommerce.

 According to Market Place Pulse, Amazon now operates marketplaces in 12 countries and has 9.6 million total sellers worldwide.
 More than one million sellers onboard this huge platform every year.
 And it may surprise you that Chinese sellers are getting more and more activity in recent years.